 Flexibility was a key criterion for Geistlich Pharma's new facility for biomaterials.
-Based on advanced process technology, such as lyophilisation, the facility needed to be able to accomodate future technology and production requirements.
+Based on advanced process technology, such as lyophilization, the facility needed to be able to accomodate future technology and production requirements.
 NNE helped the company to meet the expectations within demanding timeline and budget requirements.

 The renowned company Geistlich Pharma, in Wolhusen, Switzerland, was faced with a substantial surge in demand for its biomaterials (“Bio-Oss”) used as bone implant in surgical operations.
-Consequently, the company decided to build a new production facility comprising demanding process technology such as lyophilisation.
+Consequently, the company decided to build a new production facility comprising demanding process technology such as lyophilization.
 Since a fast development of production volume and technology was to be expected in the future, the facility had to be flexible enough to accommodate these changes at a minimum of additional investment in full compliance with all pertinent international regulatory requirements.

-The limited technical resources in-house required external support, going as far as a project realisation on a turnkey basis for the process part.
+The limited technical resources in-house required external support, going as far as a project realization on a turnkey basis for the process part.
 The project was under considerable pressure to meet the demanding timeline and budget requirements.

 Key to success